 - 6.1 Approved procurement methods and cost thresholds, incorporated in the Association's Standard Repair and Maintenance and Planned Maintenance Policies are: - 6.1.1 Works below £3,000 to be instructed as necessary. - 6.1.2 Works between £3,000 and £15,000 will require three written quotes.
 Submissions will be opened by two members of staff.
-Costs will be recorded in the quote register and the register will be signed by all present at the opening of bids. - 6.1.3 Works between £15,000 and £50,000 to be procured through Public Contracts Scotland.
+Costs will be recorded in the quote register and the register will be signed by all present at the opening of bids.
+(Except see below) - Investment work within void properties and adaptation requests can be directly awarded via the Associations Maintenance Framework and must be recorded on the electronic Contract Register and quote register.
+Cost comparison and value for money checks to support the award will be reviewed by an Officer and Manager and be attached to the Homemaster system with the negotiated price displayed on the Works Order documentation. - 6.1.3 Works between £15,000 and £50,000 to be procured through Public Contracts Scotland.
 Contract values See appendix 1.
-The Public Contracts Scotland Quick Quote post box will be opened in the presence of two committee members and two senior staff.
-Costs will be entered in the tender register and the register will be signed by all present. - 6.1.4 Contracts above £50,000 will be competitively tendered though Public Contracts Scotland.
+The Public Contracts Scotland Quick Quote post box will be opened in the presence of two committee members and one manager and one other member of staff.
+Costs will be entered in the tender register and the register will be signed by all present. - Except voids or where specialist works will cause significant delays.
+All the above checks and records in 6.1.2 will be mirrored ensuring full transparency and value for money. - 6.1.4 Contracts above £50,000 will be competitively tendered though Public Contracts Scotland.
 Contract values See appendix 1.